ppy/osu-wiki/wiki/Gameplay/Multiplayer/en.md

 While there is no direct button for it, the [options menu](/wiki/Client/Options) can still be accessed by pressing `Ctrl` + `O` while in a match lobby.

-Note that the the match setup screen looks slightly different for hosts and players (see the two images to the right).
+Note that the match setup screen looks slightly different for hosts and players (see the two images to the right).

 ### Header section